Open Recreation (Ages 9-18)

 Registration and Membership

 Youth must have an AF Form 88 (Air Force Youth Programs Registration) on file to participate in Open Recreation.
 In accordance with AFI 134-144 188.8.131.52, immunizations to include a flu shot must be submitted at time of registration and updated annually.
 Open Recreation is a privilege, not a right.
-The annual fee is $60 per youth and we don’t prorate.
-All memberships expire the next year on the same day.
-Youth may also purchase a day pass for $2 per day.
+The annual fee is $120/year or $60/6 months per youth.
+In the event of closure due to quarantine, fees will not be refunded or prorated.
+Special needs situations (autism, ADHD, diabetes, etc.) require documented Child & Youth Participation Inclusion Action Team approval prior to attending.
+All youth will be screened for COVID-19 symptoms daily, and masks are required to be worn at all times.

 Appropriate dress required for all Youth Center functions – halter tops and spaghetti straps are not permitted.
 Shirts must cover midriff.
 Garments may not contain inappropriate slogans or advertisement for alcohol, tobacco, or include sexually suggestive content or text.
 Pants will not be worn in a manner that shows undergarments.
 Shorts must be no shorter than finger-tip length, measured from the middle finger.
-Closed-toe shoes are highly recommended for Open Recreation.
+Closed-toe shoes are highly recommended for Open Recreation and required for School Age Care.

 Mon – Thu